Painting Safety · 2–5 min toolbox talk

 Key Hazards

-- Paint splatter in eyes
+- Paint splatter to eyes or skin

-- Strain from repetitive rolling
+- Strains from overhead or repetitive rolling

 2–3 Minute Talk Script